byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

     git push
     ```

+> [!NOTE]
-NOTE: The add and commit process above isn't the only way to commit your local changes.
+> The add and commit process above isn't the only way to commit your local changes.
-The offical git documentation for [`git commit`](https://git-scm.com/docs/git-commit) lists
+> The offical git documentation for [`git commit`](https://git-scm.com/docs/git-commit) lists
-several other ways you can commit your local changes.
+> several other ways you can commit your local changes.